nodejs/nodejs.dev/README.md

    Your site is now running at `http://localhost:8000`!

-   \_Note: You'll also see a second link: `http://localhost:8000/___graphql`.
+   \_\_Note: You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).\_
+Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).\_\_

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at some of the top-level files and directories found in this project.

 ```console
 .